-Income tax expense increased by \$4.4 million from nil for the nine months ended September 30, 2021, to \$4.4 million for the nine months ended September 30, 2022 due to the transfer of all intellectual property assets from PepGen Limited to the parent company, PepGen Inc., pursuant to an asset transfer agreement, effective January 1, 2022.
-The transfer of the intellectual property assets resulted in an estimated tax charge to His Majesty's Revenue & Customs, after considering net operating loss carryforwards, of \$4.4 million, inclusive of the \$0.7 million uncertain tax position.
-The liability is accounted for in accrued expenses on the condensed consolidated balance sheet, and was \$3.7 million as of September 30, 2022 after currency translation.
+Income tax expense decreased by \$4.4 million from \$4.4 million for the three months ended March 31, 2022, to nil for the three months ended March 31, 2023 due to the transfer of all intellectual property assets from PepGen Limited to the parent company, PepGen Inc., pursuant to an asset transfer agreement, effective January 1, 2022.
+The transfer of the intellectual property assets resulted in a tax liability to His Majesty's Revenue & Customs of \$4.4 million.